 Gains and losses on disposals are determined by comparing the proceeds with the carrying amount.
 These gains and losses are included in the statement of comprehensive income.
-When revalued assets are sold, amounts included in the revaluation reserve relating to that asset are transferred to retained earnings.
+When revalued assets are sold, amounts included in the revaluation reserve relating to that asset are recognised in the profit and loss in the period in which they arise.